NUISANCEMC/HEPData/README.md

 ### Errors

 _PS: For large matrices that are not invertible, do we want to suggest they check it can be inverted?
 Or provide an inverted one?_
+_LP: I think we can leave the option for a pre-inverted one._

 The [HepData `YAML`]() supports the inclusion of multiple uncertainties for each bin as well as the linking to associated covariance matrices for each table.
 In all cases the qualifiers for a table should provide a reference to the recommended covariance matrix to use when calculating a test statistic with the data.
 If multiple covariances are provided that need to be added together then all covariance can be included in the submission as seperate tables, however a total covariance should also be uploaded alongside this.
-For the avoidance of doubt a qualifier reference should be provided even if only one covariance is included in the submission : `Covariance=covariance_analysis1_total.dat`.
+For the avoidance of doubt, a qualifier reference should be provided even if only one covariance is included in the submission : `Covariance=covariance_analysis1_total.dat`.

 Errors should be included wherever possible in [HepData `YAML`]() data tables even if there is an associated covariance.
 For event rate measurements where the known error is derived from Poisson statistics a calculated uncertainty should still be included.

 ### Test Statistics

 _PS: Might need a qualifier for recommended test statistics, particularly old MiniBoone where its shape-only + Norm, ANL where its poission errors, etc_

 If no test statistic qualifier is provided then the default statistic for any measurement when comparing it to a generator prediction is assumed to be a chi2 calculation of the form
 $$\chi2 = (d_i - m_i) * M_{ij}^{-1} * (d_j - m_j),$$
  where $d_i$ is the data in the ith bin, $m_i$ is the prediction in the ith bin, and $M_{ij}$ is the invert of the associated dataset covariance matrix.